KentRRhodes/fafo/fafo/commands/COMMANDS.md

 # Room Building and Navigation Commands Documentation

 ## Overview
-This document describes two main command systems:
+This document describes three main command systems:
 1. Room building commands for world creation
 2. Navigation commands for moving between rooms
+3. Combat commands for initiating combat

 ## Command Sets

+### CombatCmdSet
+Combat commands available to all players:
+- `kill` (`attack`, `hit`) - Initiate combat with a target

 ### BuilderCmdSet
 Builder-only commands for world creation, requiring the "build" or "Builder" permission: